shemesh7/AvailableClassesFinder/README.md

+# Currently the project is not finished because the shoham website removed the room from the course info

 # AvailableClassesFinder
 A Python script that checks all of the courses that takes place at a certain time and returns a list of available classes where you can study quietly!